cpocasangre/gppeval/README.rst

 ABSTRACT
 ===============================
-A Python stochastic library for assessing geothermal power potential by using the volumetric method in a liquid dominated reservoir is presented in this application.
-More specifically, the purposes of this study are the use of the volumetric method “heat in place” to estimate ability to produce electrical energy from geothermal liquid-dominated reservoir, and to code a valuable Python stochastic library that has the helpful methods for running the simulation.
+``Gppeval`` is a Python stochastic library for assessing geothermal power potential by using the volumetric method in a liquid dominated reservoir is presented in this application.
+More specifically, the purposes of this study are the use of the volumetric method **“heat in place”** to estimate ability to produce electrical energy from geothermal **liquid-dominated reservoir**, and to code a valuable Python stochastic library that has the helpful methods for running the simulation.
 Even though there are some kinds of licensed software for carrying out this simulation, for this task was selected Open-Source Programming Language, i.e., Python.